Confused about what to eat while you and your healthcare provider are treating your SIBO?

 - Wine, beer, dark liquors/spirits

-Bi-Phasic Diet Phase 2 (4-6 weeks):
+Phase 2 (4-6 weeks):

-This is when antimicrobials/antibiotics will come into play.
-The goal is to kill off any remaining bacteria that were not starved to death in Phase 1.
 The diet protocol will become a little more lenient so that the remaining bacteria can grow slightly and the antimicrobials/antibiotics will be more successful.
-You will also continue to work on addressing the underlying conditions and repairing the gut.
+You will also continue to work on addressing the underlying causes and repairing the gut.

 Additional foods allowed during Phase 2 include:

-- Homemade yogurt, butter, and aged cheese (i.e., parmesan and pecorino)
+- Homemade yogurt, butter and aged cheese (i.e. parmesan and pecorino)

 - Small amounts of red, green or brown lentils and lima beans